All Episodes

 So you might as well get it for free from the government, since that's what they're doing with our money, with our currency.

-They are inviting inflation, they are daring inflation to come out.
+They are daring inflation to come out.

-It's like doing a seance for the ghost of Jimmy Carter, except Jimmy Carter is still with us, and Jimmy Carter should be screaming from the top of his lungs, what are you doing?
+It's like doing a seance for the ghost of Jimmy Carter, except Jimmy Carter is still with us.

 Some Democrats somewhere, there are half the Congress full of Democrats.

-Somebody should be sounding the alarm or at least a cautionary tale, going, wait a second here.
+Somebody should be sounding the alarm or at least a cautionary tale going, wait a second here.

-You guys don't you're conflating wealth with income.
+You guys don't, you're conflating wealth with income.

-You're demonizing the wealthy here, but you're really going to end up hurting small businesses when you talk about and uh when you talk about raising taxes on the wealthy.
+You're demonizing the wealthy here, but you're really going to end up hurting small businesses when you talk about and when you talk about raising taxes on the wealthy.

-And just somebody for once define what fair share is.
+And just somebody for once define what fair share is because, Sean, you've been around and Carol, you've been around.

-For 20 years, we've seen Democrats when they talk about taxes, we have to get the wealthy to pay more, to pay their fair share.
+For 20 years, we've seen Democrats, when they talk about taxes, we have to get the wealthy to pay more, to pay their fair share.

 And then the taxes on the wealthy go up.

-We need to raise taxes on the wealthy so they pay their fair share.
+And two minutes later, they're back, we need to raise taxes on the wealthy so they pay their fair share.

 What is fair share?